 If you notice that an AED is missing from a cabinet, or one that is beeping due to a low battery, please notify the Emergency Management Department at WashUReady@wustl.edu.

 To request an AED for your space, please fill out the AED Publicly Accessible Space Form.

-Washington University’s Emergency Support Team offers monthly CPR and AED courses for WashU students and employees.
+Washington University’s Emergency Support Team offers CPR and AED courses for WashU students and employees.
 Learn more and sign up here.
 Additional courses are offered through the American Red Cross and CPR Plus.
 School of Medicine employees are also eligible for training through the Faculty Practice Plan.
 Registration is through Learn@Work.